rm-hull/luma.oled/doc/intro.rst

    :alt: ssd1322

 .. seealso::
-   Further technical information for the specific devices can be found in the datasheets below:
+   Further technical information for the specific implemented devices can be found in the following datasheets:

    - :download:`SSD1306 <tech-spec/SSD1306.pdf>`
    - :download:`SSD1322 <tech-spec/SSD1322.pdf>`